rachellhill/rock-paper-scissors/README.md

 ## Local Setup Instructions
 - Fork this repo to create your own copy.
 - Clone your newly-forked repo.
 Make sure SSH is selected.
-- Type `cd rock-paper-scissors` to move into the root directory.
+- In your terminal, type `cd rock-paper-scissors` to move into the root directory.
 - Run `open index.html` to view and navigate this app in the browser.

 ## User Instructions